ISML Rules and Guidelines - FAQ

 "winning" the Necklace Showdown alone does not necessarily guarantee the Necklace.

-- Each day will feature one 2v2 exhibition match.
-This match is not related to any Division or the main
+- Each day will feature exhibition matches.
+These matches are not related to any Division or the main

 tournament.
 It's mostly for fun -- a chance for brand new characters or characters from Preliminaries